pmo73/IteratorTools/README.md

 # Python-like Zip and Enumerate Iterators
-Implementation of Python-like zip- and enumerate-iterators which can be used in range-based for loops along with structured bindings to iterate over multiple containers at the same time.
+C++-implementation of Python-like zip- and enumerate-iterators which can be used in range-based for loops along with structured bindings to iterate over multiple containers at the same time.